Performance Data

 Progress lives inside longitudinal history

-Evolution becomes visible when you line up splits, race notes, and training metrics over time.
-Did the swimmer close faster on every 200 this season?
-How did underwaters behave across three consecutive meets?
+Evolution becomes visible when you line up times, meet results, and personal bests over time.
+Did the swimmer post faster 200m times consistently this season?
+How did their personal bests progress across three consecutive meets?
 Historical data reveals micro-improvements that rankings never capture.
-By logging each swim, teams see whether technical cues are sticking and whether the athlete is trending toward their championship targets.
+By tracking each race automatically, teams see whether the athlete is trending toward their championship targets.

 Fair comparisons require age and event alignment